 According to the article in The Guardian, those who organise care in the community and allocate healthcare budgets are finally leaning towards the idea that "prevention is better than cure", helping people with existing mobility difficulties or health problems avoid "crisis situations" that lead on to diminishing independence and lower quality of life.
 The 'Prevention Matters' programme is just one of the schemes that one county council is implementing to help prevent health and social problems from becoming critical, and its success could lead to other county councils establishing preventative health and social care programmes of their own.

 The implementation of the 'Prevention Matters' programme begins with a referral from GP surgeries.
 A network of community workers registered and managed through specialist voluntary organisations then go on to work directly with these people who are most likely to benefit from preventive care.
 The needs of each client are assessed, a support plan is developed and then these volunteers help the client to put these plans into action.
 Whilst this is going on, community link officers who are employed by the council will work towards enhancing or establishing services within the community that could do better to support the older people who have been referred by GPs, and a central "intelligence hub" will bring together all this information to ensure that each individual benefits from joined-up care.

-Social isolation has reportedly been the reason behind almost half of all referrals to the 'Prevention Matters' programme, and volunteers involved with the programme are sure to be helping these people find safe ways of engaging with others in the community, whether this is through the installation of outdoor home stairlifts or through the organisation of a regular community event where people can socialise with others.
+Social isolation has reportedly been the reason behind almost half of all referrals to the 'Prevention Matters' programme, and volunteers involved with the programme are sure to be helping these people find safe ways of engaging with others in the community, whether this is through the installation of outdoor or indoor stairlifts or through the organisation of a regular community event where people can socialise with others.